Kotlin/kotlin-eclipse/dev-documentaion.md

 Kotlin plugin consists of several plugins, here is a short description for each of them:

-- `kotlin-bundled-compiler`: This plugin is used as a dependency for each other plugin, it exports main jars to work with Kotlin (`kotlin-compiler.jar`, `kotlin-ide-common.jar`...).
+- `kotlin-bundled-compiler`: This plugin is used as a dependency for all other plugins, it exports main jars to work with Kotlin (`kotlin-compiler.jar`, `kotlin-ide-common.jar`...).
-Kotlin compiler will be used as a bundled compiler in built plugin and as a library during development.
+Kotlin compiler will be used as the bundled compiler in the built plugin and as a library during development.

-    Also, `kotlin-bundled-compiler` plugin contains several helper classes for IDE-features (such as formatter) that are coming from Intellij IDEA.
+    Also, `kotlin-bundled-compiler` plugin contains several helper classes for IDE-features (such as formatter) that are coming from IntelliJ IDEA.

 - `kotlin-eclipse-aspects`: This plugin provides several aspects to weave into Eclipse and JDT internals.